athursto/gists-catalogue/gists/20250117-nato-gist/index.md

 **Gist file**: [https://gist.github.com/athursto/0aa74dcfb63a484c48537222762919fb](https://gist.github.com/athursto/0aa74dcfb63a484c48537222762919fb)

-**Description**: Cassidy's interview question of the week: a function to find trailing zeros of a factorial
+**Description**: Cassidy's interview question of the week: a function to turn a string into its NATO alphabet representation

-## factorial_cookie.py

 ```Python
 def nato_alphabet(string):